-- (a) to produce any book, document, or other thing, in his or her possession or under his or her control; or - (b) to perform any act, refuses or fails to do so;
+- (a) to produce any book, document, or other thing, in his or her possession or under his or her control; or - (b) to perform any act, refuses or fails to do so; commits an offence.

-commits an offence.
+Offence to interfere with Customs gear

-Offence to interfere with Customs gear 205.
-A person who cuts away, casts adrift, destroys, damages, defaces, or in any way interferes with, any aircraft, vessel, vehicle, buoy, anchor, chain, rope, mark, or other thing used for the purposes of the Customs commits an offence and shall be liable on conviction to a fine not exceeding two thousand five hundred dollars.
+- 205. A person who cuts away, casts adrift, destroys, damages, defaces, or in any way interferes with, any aircraft, vessel, vehicle, buoy, anchor, chain, rope, mark, or other thing used for the purposes of the Customs commits an offence and shall be liable on conviction to a fine not exceeding two thousand five hundred dollars. - 206.
+A person who, on finding any uncustomed goods on found to be reported land or floating upon, or sunk in, the sea, fails to report such discovery to the nearest officer commits an offence and shall be liable to a fine not exceeding two thousand five hundred dollars and any goods in respect of which such offence has been committed shall be liable to forfeiture.

-Uncustomed goods found to be reported
+Uncustomed goods